Ladybug & Cat Noir: The Movie: Plot

 Marinette Dupain-Cheng, a clumsy, socially awkward teenager living in Paris, goes to school trying to avoid being noticed.
-Despite sparking a friendship with another student, Alya Césaire, Marinette finds herself desperately attempting to avoid the wrath of rich, bratty girl, Chloé Bourgeois.
+Despite sparking a friendship with another student, Alya Césaire, Marinette finds herself desperately attempting to avoid the wrath of a rich, bratty girl, Chloé Bourgeois.
 While attempting to escape, Marinette runs into a boy named Adrien Agreste and starts crushing on him.
 Adrien has become incredibly emotionally distant from others because of his mother, Emilie Agreste's, recent passing.
-Similarly wracked by her death, Adrien's father, Gabriel Agreste, uses the Butterfly Miraculous, a magical jewel, to turn into Hawk Moth and create chaos, in hopes of luring out the holders of the Ladybug and Black Cat Miraculouses.
-Since those two Miraculouses combined possess a "power stronger than death", Gabriel hopes to use them to bring his wife back to life.
+Similarly wracked by her death, Adrien's fashion designer father, Gabriel Agreste, uses the Butterfly Miraculous, a magical jewel, to become Hawk Moth and creates chaos in hopes of luring out the holders of the Ladybug and Black Cat Miraculous.
+Since those two Miraculous combined possess a "power stronger than death", Gabriel hopes to use them to bring his wife back.

-Hawk Moth's appearance is sensed by Wang Fu, guardian of the Miracle Box, who chooses to release the Ladybug and Black Cat Miraculouses, only for them to fly away.
+Hawk Moth's appearance is sensed by Wang Fu, the guardian of the Miracle Box, who chooses to release the Ladybug and Black Cat Miraculous, only for them to fly away.
 Fu chases after the Ladybug Miraculous and runs into the street in the process, nearly being hit by an oncoming bus, but is saved by Marinette, who is still running away from Chloé.
 Fu realizes that Marinette deserves the Miraculous, watching as it flies into her bag.
-Marinette ducks into a corner shop in an alley and meets Tikki, the Kwami of Creation, while her polar opposite, Plagg, the Kwami of Destruction, makes his way to Adrien.
+Marinette ducks into an empty shop in an alley and meets Tikki, the Kwami of Creation, while her polar opposite, Plagg, the Kwami of Destruction, makes his way to Adrien.

 Tikki explains the situation to Marinette, who is initially reluctant to become a superhero due to her lack of self-confidence and innate clumsiness.
 Tikki eventually forcibly transforms her into the hero Ladybug, and she quickly runs into Adrien, who has now used his Miraculous to become Cat Noir.
-Both clumsily work together to fight The Gargoyle, an "akumatized" villain created by Hawk Moth from the negative emotions of a Paris civilian.
-The battle ends when The Gargoyle is hit by a train, with Cat Noir also nearly being hit.
+Both clumsily work together to fight the Gargoyle, an "akumatized" villain created by Hawk Moth from the negative emotions of a heartbroken Paris civilian whose marriage proposal was rejected by his girlfriend.
+The battle ends when the Gargoyle is hit by a train, with Cat Noir also nearly being hit.
 Ladybug saves him, resulting in him developing a crush on her.
-Following the fight, Wang Fu approaches the pair and stresses the importance of them working together.
+Following the fight, Fu approaches the pair and stresses the importance of them working together.